zshallow/firerouter/README.md

 # FireRouter

 This is sort of a gimmick local reverse proxy for use with chat completion APIs.
-It consumes different apis (currently only other OpenAI-likes and OpenRouter) and exposes an OpenAI-like API.
+It consumes different apis (currently only other OpenAI-likes, OpenRouter and Gemini) and exposes a common OpenAI-like API.

 Look at this SillyTavern Custom OpenAI configuration and the Available Models list: